inercia/terraform-provider-kubeadm/README.md

 Kuberentes in those resources, according to the configuration specified in the `data` block.

+## Features

+* Easy deployment of kubernetes clusters in any platform supported by Terraform, just adding our `provisioner "kubeadm"` in the machines you want to be part of the cluster.
+* Easy _scale-up_/_scale-down_ of the cluster by just changing the `count` of your masters or workers.
+* Automatic rolling upgrade of the cluster by just changing the base image of your machines.
+Terraform will take care of replacing old nodes with upgraded ones...
+* Automatic deployment of CNI drivers and addons like Dashboard, Ingress Controller, etc.

+(check the [TODO](../../wiki/Roadmap) for an updated list of features).

 ## Status

-This provider/provisioner is still being actively developed.
+This `provider`/`provisioner` is still being actively developed.
 To see what is left or planned, see the [issues list](https://github.com/inercia/terraform-provider-kubeadm/issues).

 ## Requirements